-The following general points should be noted:

-- Mental Health Plans (MHPs) should submit and receive approval for waivers under subdivisions 5751.2(d) [psychologist candidates] and 5751.2(e) [candidates recruited from outside California whose experience is sufficient to gain admission to the appropriate licensing examination] prior to allowing candidates to begin work for which a license or waiver is required. - Waivers are not transferable from one MHP to another.
-If an individual who obtained a waiver while working for one MHP terminates employment and is subsequently hired by a second MHP, an application for a new waiver must be submitted by the second MHP prior to allowing the candidate to begin work for which a license or waiver is required. - When requesting a waiver under a new MHP, the applicant must complete the DHCS-1739 form including the following information: name, name of county where services are provided, new employer contact, and applicant return address. - If an applicant changes employer within the same county/MHP no notification to DHCS is needed and a reapplication is not required. - Once a waiver is granted, the waiver period runs continuously to its expiration point unless the MHP requests that it be terminated earlier.

-Use the "DHCS 1739 Mental Health Professional Licensing Waiver Request" form (and instruction sheet) which can be found on the Optum website, MHP Provider Documents, Forms Tab.
-Please review the instructions prior to faxing the waiver requests to the QM Unit, Attn: Waiver Requests at (619) 236-1953 or email documents to QIMatters.hhsa@sdcounty.ca.gov.
-For additional questions, please contact your QM Specialist.
+- o Evidence of the issued license that includes the individual's full name, license number, and name of the state they are licensed in. - The application and supporting documentation must be submitted via email to MHLicensingWaivers@dhcs.ca.gov. - The following general points should be noted: - Mental Health Plans (MHPs) should submit and receive approval for waivers under subdivisions 5751.2(d) [psychologist candidates] and 5751.2(e) [candidates recruited from outside California whose experience is sufficient to gain admission to the appropriate licensing examination] prior to allowing candidates to begin work for which a license or waiver is required. - Waivers are not transferable from one MHP to another.
+If an individual who obtained a waiver while working for one MHP terminates employment and is subsequently hired by a second MHP, an application for a new waiver must be submitted by the second MHP prior to allowing the candidate to begin work for which a license or waiver is required. - When requesting a waiver under a new MHP, the applicant must complete the DHCS-1739 form including the following information: name, name of county where services are provided, new employer contact, and applicant return address. - o If an applicant changes employer within the same county/MHP no notification to DHCS is needed and a reapplication is not required. - Once a waiver is granted, the waiver period runs continuously to its expiration point unless the MHP requests that it be terminated earlier. - Use the "DHCS 1739 Mental Health Professional Licensing Waiver Request" form (and instruction sheet) which can be found on the Optum website> BHS Provider Resources> MHP Provider Documents> Forms Tab.
+Please review the instructions prior to faxing the waiver requests to the QA Unit, Attn: Waiver Requests at (619) 236-1953 or email documents to QIMatters.hhsa@sdcounty.ca.gov.
+For additional questions, please contact your QA Specialist.